 Besides the $85/person cost, note that TSA Precheck is only available to domestic flyers.
 If you fly international a lot, then it is a good idea to consider Global Entry.
 This is a similar program which includes TSA Pre but offers extended benefits such as expedited customs and immigration lines.
 The cost for Global Entry is a one time fee of $100/person.

 Another downside to note is that TSA Precheck is not available at all airports.
 As of this writing, 180+ airports and 19 airlines accept TSA Pre.
 This is an increase of over 50% since 2011.

 Even with such wide inclusion across the United States, TSA precheck is not available at every terminal, and the expedited lines might be closed during your particular hours of travel.

 Possibly the biggest downside to TSA Pre is that you might not be allowed to use it on occasion.
 How can this be?

-TSA Pre is purposely randomized to ensure safety and avoid abuse.
+TSA Pre is purposely randomized to ensure safety and avoid abuse (such as what women flying alone commonly endure).
 As a result, you might find yourself in standard security lines from time to time.
 One way to improve your chances of always landing in the expedited line is to be sure that your Known Traveler Number (KTN) is put into the flight reservation when you book.
 Another tip is to check in for your flight as much in advance as possible so that the TSA Precheck logo appears on your boarding pass.

 Have you signed up for and used TSA Pre before?
 If you are from another country, is there a similar service available?
 Please share your experiences in the comments section.